 Thinking about taking ‘Divorce’ is much easier than actually taking a ‘Divorce’.
 As the saying goes, “Everything comes with a price!”
 It relates well with Divorce also.
-A loving couple having a beautiful child of 2 years, having enjoyed their blissful marriage tenure of 3 years and then, suddenly unwelcome things happen, situation gets weird and life brings the couple on the verge of breaking up.
+A loving couple having a beautiful child of 2 years, having enjoyed their blissful marriage tenure of 3 years and then, suddenly unwelcome things happen, the situation gets weird and life brings the couple on the verge of breaking up.
 The breakthrough will raise many questions like- ‘What will happen to the child, ‘How much will be the alimony?’, ‘Which divorce lawyer to hire?’ or ‘How to obtain apt legal advice for child custody?’ etc.

 Divorce litigations have to deal with one very crucial aspect i.e. Alimony.
-Alimony is a spousal’s right to claim for financial support and maintenance in terms of money, property etc. after divorce.
+Alimony is a spousal’s right to claim for financial support and maintenance in terms of money, property, etc. after divorce.
 Interestingly, this concept was endemic when marriage was considered sacred and indissoluble.
 But, now, the time has empowered women to consider alimony as her right, if she is not planning to marry again.
-All the religious laws in India govern divorce and concept of alimony as per the enacted provisions in their respective Acts.
+All the religious laws in India govern divorce and the concept of alimony as per the enacted provisions in their respective Acts.

 Muslims are governed under Muslim Marriage Laws i.e. Dissolution of Muslim Marriage Act, 1939.

 - For child custody, the priority right to have the custody lies with the mother only unless she is proved guilty of misconduct.
-It is also known as ‘Right of Hizanat’ and it is given keeping in mind the best interest of child.
+It is also known as ‘Right of Hizanat’ and it is given keeping in mind the best interest of the child.
 In case the child is son, this right terminates as he reaches the age of 7 and in case of daughters, it stays with them, till they get married.
-The law differs with different schools of law in Muslims.
+The law differs from different schools of law in Muslims.

 - Under this Act, one thing that is considered above all before deciding on child custody is his/her welfare.
 The Guardian and wards Act, 1890 deals with custody issues.

-- Section 41 of this Act give powers to the court to make orders with regard to child custody in any suit of separation, keeping in mind the best interest and welfare of the child/children.
+- Section 41 of this Act gives powers to the court to make orders with regard to child custody in any suit of separation, keeping in mind the best interest and welfare of the child/children.

-- Section 37 provides power to order permanent alimony whereby the court decides the amount and conditions of alimony to financially secure the spouse.
+- Section 37 provides the power to order permanent alimony whereby the court decides the amount and conditions of alimony to financially secure the spouse.

 Now, a big question…How to find the right divorce lawyer?